 Pine Hill Trails - 2.5 miles of densely wooded, hillside trails just behind the AU campus.

-Alfred and the surrounding areas provide a wide variety of seasonal events for the whole family.
+From monthly art walks to celebrations and traditions unique to the Alfred learning-living community, our area provides a wide variety of seasonal events for the whole family.
 Whether you enjoy outdoor activities, cultural events, or good food and wine, Western New York offers something for everyone.

 Hot Dog Day